G-Core/product-documentation/documentation/streaming-platform/real-time-video/embed-real-time-video-into-your-app-with-iframe.md

     })
 ```

 5\.
-Control video calls embedded in an iframe through your shell interface using <a href="https://gcore.com/docs/streaming-platform/api/real-time-video-api-tutorial#public-methods-of-real-time-video-iframe" target="_blank">API methods from the documentation</a>.
+Control video calls embedded in an iframe through your shell interface.
 The general schema is:

 ```
 bridge.method({ name: methodName, data: methodData { } })